jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

 I used many images and videos throughout the book.
-My reasons are twofold: visuals help explain ideas, and they exemplify the life-changing flexibility and immediacy that the internet has given to our way of life.
-Today, millions of regular people are communicating views, opinions, and information with no middlemen in government or business to control their messages.
+My reasons are twofold: visuals help explain ideas, and they exemplify the life-changing flexibility and power that the internet has given to our way of life.
+Today, millions of regular people are communicating views, opinions, and information with no middlemen to control their messages.
 Not since the printing-press has information empowered ordinary people so much.
 These content creators and their audiences are doing historic work.
 Of course, all credit for the media goes to them.

 Also, I use pop culture references such as those of Star Wars, Star Trek, Harry Potter, and computer games (e.g., Civilization).
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece, I'd use Greek Mythology.
 If we were in Victorian Britain, I'd use Shakespeare.
 Using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 Of course, all due credit goes to the media's owners.

-Also, I'm still getting reader feedback, so if you notice anything amiss, please let me know.
+Also, I'm still getting reader feedback, so if you notice anything amiss, [please let me know](https://www.techvolution.io/contact/).

 # Introduction